szilard/GBM-multicore/README.md

 # GBM multicore scaling
 ## h2o, xgboost and lightgbm on multicore and multi-socket systems

-Despite the deep learning hype, on most supervised learning problems on tabular data (commonly encountered in business) gradient boosting machines (GBMs) are often the winning (in accuracy) single-algorithm solution.
+Despite the deep learning hype, on most supervised learning problems with tabular data (commonly encountered in business) gradient boosting machines (GBMs) are often the winning (in accuracy) single-algorithm solution.